pablofcastro/AKR/README.md

 The files of the benchmark presented in the paper are located in the folder `tests/hotel/benchmark`.

-To run the tool over the benchmark and replicate the results you can execute the script `evaluate_benchmark.py` from the `tests/hotel/generator` folder.
+To run the tool over the benchmark and replicate the results you have to execute the script `evaluate_benchmark.py` located in folder
+`tests/hotel/generator`.
 More precisely, from the main tool folder you have to execute the following commands:

 ```
 cd tests/hotel/generator
 python3 evaluate_benchmark.py
 ```

-This will model check all the files and save the results in a file `output.csv`
+This will model check all the benchmark files and save the results in a file `output.csv`

 ## Generating the plots